Secuoyas-Experience/covid-19-es/README.md

 We have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.

 There might be some differences between the reported data and the dataset we have assembled.
-WE have been correcting issues when wsa factual mistakes in the reporting.
+We have been correcting issues when wsa factual mistakes in the reporting.
 Unfortunatelly, We gouldn´t fill all the gaps.